Mahindra Bolero: History and Design

 In September 2011, the third generation Bolero was released, with a more thoroughly re-designed front with jewelled headlamps.
 In India it is powered by the 63 PS M2DiCR diesel engine with a "soft turbo", mated to a five-speed transmission.
 This latest engine meets the Bharat IV emissions standards.

+On 6 October 2025, a facelift was unveiled alongside the Bolero Neo, featuring a redesigned grille, new fog lights, new color and new alloys.

 Models and trims

-The Bolero is offered in the Indian domestic market in the following trims: